How to Apply to GSAS

 - English Proficiency Requirements: International applicants whose native language is not English must submit official test score results from one of the following accepted English language competency exams:

-Official TOEFL, IELTS, or DET scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences – code #2259.
+Official TOEFL, IELTS, DET, or PTE Academic scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences – code #2259.
 Some applicants may qualify for an exemption of this requirement.
-Please consult the English Proficiency web page for additional information.
+Please consult the English Proficiency page for additional information.

 Minimum score requirements for most programs:*